Advertisers desert shock jock's show over Jacinda Ardern comments

 Big-name advertisers are turning their backs on shock jock Alan Jones amid widespread condemnation over his "appalling" comments about New Zealand leader Jacinda Ardern.

-The controversy began last Thursday, when the 2GB host attacked Ms Ardern on-air after she criticised Australia's climate change policies.
+The controversy began last Thursday, when the 2GB host attacked Ardern on-air after she criticised Australia's climate change policies.

 The 78-year-old unleashed an extraordinary spray in response, labelling the respected leader a "complete clown".

-"She's a clown, Jacinda Ardern; a complete clown," Mr Jones said.
+"She's a clown, Jacinda Ardern; a complete clown," Jones said.

 "I just wonder whether Scott Morrison is going to be fully briefed to shove a sock down her throat."